ruanluyu/AePluginDevWorkflow/README.md

 The algorithm coded in the way we provide can also be seamlessly transferred to any host(PhotoShop, OBS, etc.).
 The extra work of this transfer is only to add a new adaptor in step 3 & 4.

-## 1. State 4 major function types doing the pixel converting jobs
+## 1. Declare 4 major function types that perform the pixel conversion

 ![fig1](fig1.png)